On 12 April 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) comes into effect.

 Two days to restore a domain you’ve cancelled

 You can cancel your domain name licence at any time.
-Under the new rules you now have two calendar days from when the name is cancelled by the registry operator to lodge a request via your registrar to restore it if you change your mind.
+Under the auDA rules you now have two calendar days from when the name is cancelled by the registry operator to lodge a request via your registrar to restore it if you change your mind.
 Your registrar may charge a fee for this.

 You must change your authorisation code after a transfer